AmosElla003/AmosElla003/capstone project.md

 ##### ABOUT GLASP

 Glasp is a website highlighting tool.
 It is a powerful tool for building a knowledge network.
 It is primarily designed for use with web articles and online contents.

 It is compatible with a variety of apps and services, including YouTube videos, kindle, PDFs.

 It allows users to import highlights and notes directly from these apps into Glasp.

 This will be explained practically as we proceed.
 Glasp is a free tool which means users can use it after downloading at no cost at all.

 It works more on desktop devices and requires an internet connection to be able to access.

 It can be downloaded with a web browser as either chrome or safari extension, i.e. Glasp Chrome Extension or Glasp Safari Extension.
 Its extension is first downloaded and installed into the computer before it can be made use of.

 ##### USEFULNESS OF GLASP/ HOW GLASP WORKS

 Glasp Chrome Extension is used to highlight texts on PDFs and websites and also organizes quotes and ideas from any web page without leaving the page you are reading.
 This highlight is made by double clicking the text on your computer.
 Glasp helps users find what is of utmost importance while in the process of reading, making note-taking super easy and time efficient.

 It organizes research and learning notes in an accessible library for everyone.
 Users can create private groups to accommodate a specific number of individuals and can also create a wider audience to share and collaborate on research.

 This helps you gain more knowledge from what others have to contribute.
 You also have the privilege of viewing other articles made by individuals, and leave notes.

 #### STEP-BY-STEP GUIDE

-##### <ins>_How glasp works for article_
+##### <ins>_How Glasp works for article_

 Here is a video tutorial on navigating glasp
 You can check it out for a much clearer explanation.
 <video controls src="WhatsApp Video 2024-04-29 at 02.52.49_ae3edd91.mp4" title="Glasp tutorial"></video>

 **Step 1: Create an account**
 To begin, open the Chrome browser on your computer.
 Type in [glasp.co](www.glasp.co) on the search bar and you will automatically be redirected to glasp official site.
 Once on the Glasp website, locate the option to _"Add to Chrome"_ and click on it.
 A prompt will appear asking if you want to add glasp to your desktop.

 Click _"Add to desktop"_ to proceed.
 ![add Glasp to chrome](<WhatsApp Image 2024-04-29 at 02.57.55_dbc535ec.jpg>)

 **Step 2: Installing the Extension on Windows Browser** After installing the Glasp extension, find the extension menu and select _"Sign up"_.
 Enter your correct email and a strong password.
 Once logged in, choose your favorite topics to engage with on Glasp.
 Note that not all your favorite topics may be available, and you can always change them later.
 ![signing in](<WhatsApp Image 2024-04-29 at 02.57.55_8f1a4a6b.jpg>)

 **Step 3: Finding an article**
 Go to _"Dashboard"_ and click on _"Home"_.
 You would find your selected topics behind _"Your Topics"_ option at the top left of your computer.
 Click on any of the topics and pick an article you wish to read.
 You can also edit these topics by clicking _"Edit"_ just at the front of _"Your Topics"_.

 You can then begin highlighting upon seeing sentences that catch your attention.
 Highlighting is done by double clicking a text in the sentence.
 Immediately you do this, a color option will pop-up so you can select the highlight color from the Glasp pop-up tool.

  ![opening an article](<WhatsApp Image 2024-04-29 at 02.57.55_8f9703d8.jpg>)
 ![make highlight](<WhatsApp Image 2024-04-29 at 02.57.56_d28efbab.jpg>)

 **Step 4: Opening Highlights**
 To view your highlights, return to the Home page and click on _"My Highlight"_ at the top left of your computer, close to _"Home"_.

 You can add extra notes to your highlights, gathering ideas from both yourself and others on the same article.
 Adding tags can help organize them, and comments aid in summarizing.

 You can share your highlights with anyone.
 Creating a group allows you to invite others to join and share thoughts and ideas, facilitating the discovery of interesting ideas and new connections.
 ![opening highlight](<WhatsApp Image 2024-04-29 at 02.57.56_eac23b5b.jpg>)

 ##### <ins>_How Glasp works for Video content_
-Glasp is used in highting texts on YouTube videos.
+Glasp can be used in highting texts on YouTube videos.

 Annotating YouTube videos with Glasp adds an interactive dimension to your video-watching experience, allowing you to highlight key moments and make personalized notes.
 In this guide, we'll walk you through the process of annotating YouTube videos using Glasp in the YouTube app.
 Here is a quick video tutorial for a much clearer explanation
 <video controls src="WhatsApp Video 2024-04-29 at 00.20.51_6d2ded16.mp4" title="Glasp for YouTUBE" type="video/mp4"></video>